Caterham 7: Chassis and suspension

 As with the Lotus Mark VI before it, the original Lotus Seven used an extremely light space-frame chassis with stressed aluminium body panels.
 Although the chassis has had numerous modifications to strengthen it and accommodate the various engine and suspension setups (and to try to find more cockpit space for the occupants), this basic formula has remained essentially the same throughout the Seven's life (with the exception of the Series 4, which used steel for the cockpit and engine bay and glassfibre for the bodywork).
 Early cars used a live rear axle, initially from various Fords, later from the Morris Ital.
 De Dion rear suspension was introduced in the mid-1980s and both geometries were on offer until 2002 when the live-axle option was phased out (though later reintroduced for the 160/165 and 170/Super Seven 600 versions).
 Late 90s and early 2000s versions (such as the Superlight) employed adjustable double-wishbone suspension with front anti-roll bar and a de-Dion rear axle, located by an A-frame and Watt's linkage.

 The Caterham 7 range was based exclusively on this Series 3 chassis until 2000, when the SV (Series V, or Special Vehicle) chassis was released, aimed at accommodating the increasing number of prospective buyers who could not fit comfortably in the Series 3 cockpit.
-The SV chassis offers an extra 110 mm of width across the cockpit, at a cost of 25 kg of extra weight, and both chassis sizes are available today earlier Superlight and current 360, 420, 620 and Super Seven 2000 configurations, though only the S3 chassis is offered on the 170 and Super Seven 600.
+The SV chassis offers an extra 110 mm of width across the cockpit, at a cost of 25 kg of extra weight, and both chassis sizes are available today in earlier Superlight and current 360, 420, 620 and Super Seven 2000 configurations, though only the S3 chassis is offered on the 170 and Super Seven 600.

 The SV chassis subsequently provided the basic dimensions for the Caterham CSR.
 The suspension was completely redesigned, bringing the front suspension inboard, using pushrods, and replacing the De-Dion rear axle with a lighter, fully independent, double-wishbone layout with new coil/damper units.
 Additional chassis modifications resulted in a 25% increase in torsional stiffness.
 The CSR was released in October 2004, with a Cosworth Duratec engine and was available from the factory in either 200 bhp or 260 bhp form.

 Engines

+Lotus TwinCam

+Early cars used the Lotus TwinCam engine (subsequently manufactured by Vegantune), followed by Ford crossflow engines.
+The first Cosworth BDR engines appeared around 1983, in 1600 cc 140 bhp form, followed by 1700 cc 150 bhp versions three years later.